umd-mith/mith610-dbocr/06_christmas_dance.md

 The Christmas dance was held on
-Frida’, December 17, and was
+Friday, December 17, and was
 greatly enjoyed by all present.
 The decoration scheme consisted of holly with other red and green trimmings, which lent a very neat aspect to the
 Auditorium.
-Refreshments, consist
+Refreshments, consist-
 ing of ice cream and cake, were served during the intermission,
-President and Mi v .
-R. \\ .
-Silvester,
-assisted by Captain Tydings and
+President and Mrs. R. W. Silvester, assisted by Captain Tydings and
 Miss S. B. Sheriff received the guests.
 Among those who attended were:
-Prof. and Mrs. Harrison, Prof, and Mrs.
+Prof. and Mrs. Harrison, Prof. and Mrs.
-Taliaferro, l>r. and Mrs. Taliaferro, Dr. and Mrs. McDonnell, Prof, and Mrs.
+Taliaferro, Dr. and Mrs. Taliaferro, Dr. and Mrs. McDonnell, Prof. and Mrs.
-Crisp, Prof, and Mrs. Gwlnner, Mr. and
+Crisp, Prof, and Mrs. Gwinner, Mr. and
-Mrs. M'oltv.
-Mrs. Ciiacchetti, Prof. Walls,
+Mrs. M'olty, Mrs. Giacchetti, Prof. Walls,
 Prof. Hibbard, Captain Adams, Lieut.
 Cole, Sergt.
 Hatton, Sergt.
-Mndd.
+Mudd.
 Corp.
 Crapster.
 Sergt.
 Silvester.
 Sergt.
 Glass,
-Cade.s W. (I. ('ole, Munson, Unpple, Trass zare.
-Hums, DeMarco, Newnam.
+Cadets W. G. Cole, Munson, Rupple, Traz- zare.
+Burns, DeMarco, Newnam.
 Mays.
-Captain Alien, Mr. S.aiuer, oietu. ii.nri
+Captain Allen, Mr. Stabler, Lietu. ii.nri ilton, Corp.
-ilton, Corp.
 Barrier, Sergt.
 Devilbiss,
 Cadet Furst, Sergt.
 Little, Corp.
 Warfield,
 Sergt.
 Silvester.
 Mr. llamsburgh.